 This course is designed to cover various areas in coaching.
 The course will address each of the coaching competency areas as set by the National Association for Sport and Physical Education (NASPE).
+Previously listed as SAL543.

 SMGT546.
 Sport Finance (3).